wp-plugins/gallery-bank/readme.txt

 Gallery Bank is designed to adapt each portfolio to any situation and can be easily used on mobiles as it is a Responsive Plugin.

-**October 24, 2013: We're happy to announce that Gallery Bank reached 45,600+ plugin downloads in only 5 months.
+**December 3, 2013: We're happy to announce that Gallery Bank reached 57,600+ plugin downloads in only 6 months.
 We frequently receive positive feedback from people using our gallery bank plugin for WordPress.
 Thanks so much for your support!**

 <a href="http://gallery-bank.com/forum/support-forum/" target="_blank">Support Desk - feel free to ask your queries</a>